Private Prosecutions

 Confiscation and Compensation

 The case of R (Virgin Media Ltd) v Zinga [2014] EWCA Crim 52 confirmed that a private prosecutor could institute confiscation proceedings by inviting the court to proceed under section 6 of the Proceeds of Crime Act 2002 (POCA).
-In the overwhelming majority of cases involving a private prosecutor, initiation of confiscation proceedings would also serve the public interest.

 The Court also confirmed that the Director may use the power under section 6(2) POA 1985 to take over a private prosecution when the court asks for assistance from the CPS in dealing with confiscation proceedings that involve compensation or other recompense from a defendant.
 Alternatively, the court may simply ask the CPS to assist the court.

 The Court of Appeal anticipated difficulties in some cases where confiscation (in the public interest) and compensation (for the private prosecutor's own benefit) were both sought.
-The Court would have a duty to carefully consider whether it required assistance, as it had no machinery of its own to carry out any inquiries.
+The Court would have a duty to consider carefully whether it required assistance, as it had no machinery of its own to carry out any inquiries.
 In such a case where the court asked for such assistance from the CPS, the Director would use the powers given to intervene in the proceedings either by taking over the proceedings or assisting the court.

 When considering any request by a court for the Director to intervene, prosecutors should assess whether there is a need to take over the proceedings under section 6(2) POA 1985.
-In some cases legal submissions on behalf of the Director might suffice.
+In some cases, legal submissions on behalf of the Director might suffice.
 However, where a possible conflict of interest is identified, the case might need to be taken over at the confiscation stage by the Director.

 When to take over a private prosecution in order to stop it

-• cases where the prosecution interferes with the investigation of another criminal offence;
+- cases where the prosecution interferes with the investigation of another criminal offence;

-• cases where the prosecution interferes with the prosecution of another criminal charge;
+- cases where the prosecution interferes with the prosecution of another criminal charge;

-The Supreme Court in R (on the application of Gujra) v CPS [2012] UKSC 52 held that the CPS' approach to taking over a private prosecution with the intention to discontinue it, unless the evidential stage of the Full Code Test was met, was lawful and did not frustrate or emasculate the objects underpinning the right to maintain a private prosecution in section 6 of the Prosecution of Offences Act 1985.
-The case settled the matter following a series of cases including - R v DPP ex parte Duckenfield, R v Same ex parte Murray, R v South Yorkshire Police Authority and Another ex parte Chief Constable of South Yorkshire Police [2000] 1 WLR 55, Raymond v Attorney General [1982] 75 Cr App R 34.
+The Supreme Court in R (on the application of Gujra) v CPS [2012] UKSC 52 held that the CPS's approach to taking over a private prosecution with the intention to discontinue it, unless the evidential stage of the Full Code Test was met, was lawful and did not frustrate or emasculate the objects underpinning the right to maintain a private prosecution in section 6 of the Prosecution of Offences Act 1985.
+The case settled the matter following a series of cases including R v DPP ex parte Duckenfield, R v Same ex parte Murray, R v South Yorkshire Police Authority and Another ex parte Chief Constable of South Yorkshire Police [2000] 1 WLR 55, Raymond v Attorney General [1982] 75 Cr App R 34.

 In cases where it is decided that taking over a private prosecution in order to stop it is the appropriate course of action, then, unless there are exceptional circumstances, the CPS should write to the private prosecutor explaining the reasons for the decision.